FENS/IBRO-PERC Exchange Fellowships Programme

 Funding body: FENS, IBRO-PERC

-FENS and the IBRO Pan-Europe Regional Committee (IBRO-PERC) are committed to working together in support of early career researchers and intra-European mobility, with a set goal of advancing neuroscience research and training in Europe through the FENS/IBRO-PERC Exchange Fellowships Programme.
+FENS and the IBRO Pan-Europe Regional Committee (IBRO-PERC) are dedicated to supporting early career researchers and promoting intra-European mobility.*

-Funds may be used for travel and local expenses during the laboratory exchange.
-Funds will be transferred according to a 60/40 format, meaning that 60% of the grant will be awarded at least 2 weeks in advance of the fellowship, and the remaining 40% upon completion of the exchange and submission of the associated grant report.
+• Payment Structure: 60% of the grant will be awarded at least two weeks before the fellowship begins, with the remaining 40% provided upon completion of the exchange and submission of the grant report.

-• Applicants should be Master’s or PhD neuroscience students or early postdoctoral fellows (maximum 5 years from the start of the postdoc) currently studying or working in Europe.
+• Be Master or PhD students in neuroscience or early postdoctoral fellows (within 5 years of starting their postdoc) currently based in Europe.

-• Applicants should be members of a FENS member societyindividual FENS members or members of an IBRO member organisation in the Pan-Europe region that is not already a FENS member [see list below*].
+• Be members of a FENS member society, individual FENS members, or members of an IBRO organisation in the Pan-Europe region that is not a FENS member (see list below1).

-* Armenian IBRO Association; Austrian Academy of Sciences; Azerbaijan Neuroscience Society; Israel Academy of Sciences & Humanities; Italian Association of NeuroImmunology; Mediterranean Neuroscience Society; Russian Academy of Sciences; Slovak Academy of Sciences; Trisomy 21 Research Society (T21RS, Spain); Royal Swedish Academy of Sciences; Brain Research Society (BARD) in Turkey.
+1 Eligible organisations include Armenian IBRO Association; Austrian Academy of Sciences; Israel Academy of Sciences & Humanities; Italian Association of NeuroImmunology; Russian Academy of Sciences; Slovak Academy of Sciences; Trisomy 21 Research Society (T21RS, Spain); Royal Swedish Academy of Sciences; Brain Research Society (BARD) in Turkey.

 Fellowship Specifications:

-• Candidates may only submit one application, for one fellowship, at one host laboratory, during each round of applications.
+• Application Limitation: Candidates may submit only one application for one fellowship at one host laboratory per application round.

 FENS and the IBRO Pan-Europe Regional Committee (IBRO-PERC) are delighted to announce the awardees of the FENS/IBRO-PERC Exchange Fellowships (April 2023 call).
 The programme aims to support the career development of early-career researchers in the field of neuroscience by providing them with opportunities for intra-European mobility and by nurturing their growth in a skill-enhancing context.